Table of Contents

 E Harmonic Minor Guitar Scale

 The E harmonic Minor scale consists of the notes E, F#, G, A, B, C, and D#.
-This is the most accessible harmonic minor scale shape throughout the fretboard.
-This is due to both the first and last guitar string being open Es.
+It is the most accessible harmonic minor scale shape throughout the fretboard, as both the first and last guitar strings are open Es.

 F Harmonic Minor Guitar Scale